Xilinx/kria-dfx-hw/k26_testcases/README.md

 Standalone Test cases-

 The k26 dfx design have the four RM's added- AES192, AES128, FFT and FIR.

 Each of the RM folder contains the main.c file to be used for the vitis application.

-Directory structure of k26_testcases
+Directory structure of k26_testcases-

-* Standalone-
+* Standalone
 	* AES128- RM code
 	* AES192- RM code
 	* FFT- RM code